olets/hometown-prompt/README.md

 - show the checked out branch, unless HEAD is detached in which case show the checked out commit
 - dim the checked out branch or commit if the working tree is clean
 - flag the checked out branch as local if it has no upstream
-- hide the behind and ahead components if HEAD is detached or has no upstream
-- dim the behind and/or ahead components if not behind or ahead
+- show the number of commits behind and/or ahead of the upstream branch the local branch is
 - show the checked out branch's upstream's remote and branch name if the remote is not `origin`
 - show the checked out branch's upstream's branch name if different from the local name
 - dim the stash count if zero